fastforwardlabs/causal-experiments/README.md

 - [ ] causal discovery toolbox experiments
 - [ ] invariant causal prediciton experiments
 - [ ] move deconfounder repo to an experiment here

+## license

+This is a repo for playing with things, understanding libraries and experimenting.
+The code is currently **unlicensed**, and we accept no liability related to its use.